Things to Do In Quebec: 29 Places to see in Quebec City

+One of the many places to visit and climb are the Breakneck Steps.
 These steps are the oldest in Québec City and date back to the beginning of the French colony.
 The 59 steps connect côte de la Montagne to rue du Petit-Champlain and are picture postcard perfect.

 There are just so many beautiful things to do in Quebec City, as Canadians it was probably our first taste of Europe because you couldn’t find a more different city to visit in Canada.
 It retains its French style and attitude along with its architecture and ancient ramparts.

 Walk Through History On A Quebec Old City Walking Tour

 Explore historic Old Québec City on this walking tour.
 Visit many of Québec City’s top attractions in the Upper and Lower Town districts—like the Fortifications of Québec, Citadelle of Québec, Notre-Dame-des-Victoires Church and many more.
 Discover Québec City’s history from 1608 to the present day and get to know this UNESCO World Heritage site, with educational and entertaining commentary from a professional tour conductor.
 Walking tour throughout historic Old Quebec City Visit to Upper Town and Lower Town Entertaining and informative commentary Licensed and professional guide

 Evening Gourmet Tour 5 Course Dinner – History and Food in Old Quebec City